Guide to Selling

 Advertising & Showing your Property

 Be prepared to have prospective buyers come to your property and look through it very carefully.
 For most, this is one of the largest purchases they will make and therefore will be very interested in the details of the property.
-You may need to leave the property during this time but this allows potential purchases to see themselves living in the house, and this is well worth it if the visit turns into a sale!
+You may need to leave the property during this time but this allows potential purchasers to see themselves living in the house, and this is well worth it if the visit turns into a sale!

 Offer & Negotiation